emqx/emqx-docs/en_US/security/authn/scram.md

 SCRAM is a more complicated mechanism than password verification.
 It requires exchanging additional MQTT packages during connection.

-Mnesia authentication does not depend on external data sources, and it is simple and lightweight to use.
+SCRAM authentication does not depend on external data sources, and it is simple and lightweight to use.

 ## Configuration